-Biden supports corporations that condemn Georgia voting law, but says leaving state may hurt hourly workers
+Biden supports corporations that condemn Georgia voting law but says leaving state may hurt hourly workers

 “It is reassuring to see that for-profit operations and businesses are speaking up about how these new Jim Crow laws are just antithetical to who we are,” Biden said at a news conference.
 “The other side of it is, when they in fact move out of Georgia, the people who need the help the most — the people who are making hourly wages — sometimes get hurt the most.”

-Biden also declined to say whether he thinks the Masters golf tournament, which begins Thursday in Augusta, should be moved out of Georgia — a position markedly more measured than his foray into the debate over the MLB All Star Game, which was to be held in Atlanta in July.
+Biden also declined to say whether he thinks the Masters golf tournament, which begins Thursday in Augusta, should be moved out of Georgia — a position markedly more measured than his foray into the debate over the MLB All-Star Game, which was to be held in Atlanta in July.

 In an ESPN interview last week, Biden said he would “strongly support” players who wanted the game moved.
 Less than two days later, the league announced it would relocate, citing Georgia’s “restrictions to the ballot box.”